Axis Bank, Vistara launch co-branded forex card | Business

 Axis Bank, Vistara launch co-branded forex card

-The forex card can load up to 16 currencies and has various emergency assistance services like loss of passport assistance through TripAssist and insurance cover of up to Rs 3 lakhs, the release added.
+The forex card can load up to 16 currencies and has various emergency assistance services like loss of passport assistance through TripAssist and insurance cover of up to Rs 3 lakh, the release added.
 Vistara's Chief Commercial Officer Vinod Kannan said, "We are proud to be the first Indian airline to offer a co-branded forex card.
 It is also in line with our broader strategy of forging more partnerships with like-minded brands to offer maximum choice and convenience to our customers."
-PTI DSP RVK
+Ravi Narayanan, President and Head Branch Banking, Retail Liabilities and Products, Axis Bank, said, "One can shop and dine globally without worrying about high exchange rates and transaction charges, and also earn Club Vistara Points on the same."
+He expressed confidence that the forex card will be a valuable addition to the bank's growing portfolio of products and an attractive proposition for customers.

 - READ MORE ON: